Juliet-Thistleton/Washington-DC-Bikeshare-Analysis/README.md

 In the "analysis" folder, each file represents the work each person contirbuted to the project.
 Juliet Thistleton contributed the bikeshare_visualization files.

-Our final explainations and recommendations are in Final_Report.
+Our final explanations and recommendations are in Final_Report.